ktaylor63/southeast/site/content/gis/index.md

 If you are interested in attending, please send an e-mail to [Matthew Snider](mailto:matthew_snider@fws.gov?subject=Annual%20GIS%20Training) or [Jason Duke](mailto:jason_duke@fws.gov?subject=Annual%20GIS%20Training) with the name, job title, office, phone, and e-mail of EACH attendee from your office.
 We need an accurate head count by April 14, 2017.
 Course lists will be e-mailed to everyone we have on record as of that date to allow you to pre-register for the course offerings.
 A detailed agenda will be sent at that time.

 The training will open with a general 4 hour plenary session to be followed by multiple tracks of courses.
 There will be an Intro track, an Intermediate and an Advanced track.
-Caty McCurdy will lead the Intro to GIS course for a full 3-day period and a team of instructors will lead the Intermediate track.
-All courses are hands-on and will be taught using ArcGIS 10.4.1 and extensions.
+All courses are hands-on and will be taught using either ArcGIS Pro or ArcGIS 10.x and extensions.
 We are targeting different training opportunities for all levels of GIS knowledge and skill.

 The [course descriptions](/gis/course-descriptions) should help you get a better idea of which classes to sign up for.
 We look forward to seeing you in Cookeville!